 Modernity, especially the free market, has liberated Western man.
 But does it also offer a good answer to the question of the good life?
-No, because the free market is also dehumanizing.
+Not necessarily, because the free market may also be dehumanizing.

 For various reasons the question arises whether and to what extent our free market economy, which develops in interaction with capital and technology, always contributes to the good life.
 That was the central question of a book that we recently published, titled “The Good Life and the Free Market; A Cultural-Philosophical Analysis” (so far only available in Dutch).